 BYU won the team title and had the top three spots overall, including individual champion Whittni Orton (19:49.27); the Cougars had 18 points and Portland finished in second place with 84.

 Associate head coach Pete Cushman: "I think we ran a great combination of brave and smart and I'm really proud of this team.
 They're cohesive, they love the work it requires and they love running for each other and the school.
 We improved on last year and gave fifth a very competitive challenge.
 Janie stuck her nose in it racing against some of the best runners in the country.
 She continues to establish herself as an athlete who can ultimately make an impact at the national level.
 Our seniors Noe and Lucie finished their WCC careers with their best races for Santa Clara and I'm incredibly proud of them as athletes and leaders.

-Santa Clara competes at the Doc Adams Invitational (Davis, California) on Saturday, Nov.
-9 ahead of the NCAA West Regional Championships (Colfax, Washington) on Friday, Nov.
+Santa Clara competes at the NCAA West Regional Championships (Colfax, Washington) on Friday, Nov.
 15.